Cherish the Day: Music video

-Filmed in black and white by Derek M. Allen, the music video for "Cherish the Day" features Sade Adu performing the song whilst playing the guitar on the rooftop of a New York City skyscraper as her bandmates and a few other people vibe to the music on the streets below.
+Filmed in black and white by Derek M. Allen, the music video for "Cherish the Day" was directed by Albert Watson, and features Sade Adu performing the song whilst playing the guitar on the rooftop of a New York City skyscraper (101 Park Ave) as her bandmates and a few other people vibe to the music on the streets below.

+In popular culture

+The song title was used for the title of the American television series Cherish the Day.